HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Extended Experimental Setup and Results

-We perform our experiments on an AMD Ryzen 9 3900X (24) \@ 3.800G CPU equipped with a NVIDIA GeForce RTX 3090 GPU.
-The implementation is available online\footnote{\url{https://anonymous.4open.science/r/HiPS/}} and consists of Python scripts and Jupyter notebooks.
+We perform most of our experiments on an AMD Ryzen 9 3900X (24) \@ 3.800G CPU equipped with a NVIDIA GeForce RTX 3090 GPU.\footnote{Except for the Llama 4 experiments on 6$\times$ NVIDIA H200 GPUs (140 GB each)} The implementation is available online\footnote{\url{https://github.com/anybass/HiPS}} and consists of Python scripts and Jupyter notebooks.